 Health Careers Exploration: After completion of core studies, students selecting the Health Careers Exploration course will complete hospital work-site visitations.
 During the visitations, students rotate through various departments which may include the following medical careers: Admissions; Cardiopulmonary; Dietary; Emergency Room; Medical Laboratory; Physical, Occupational and Respiratory Therapy; Outpatient Surgery; Radiology; and Recovery Room.
 Other departments may be added depending on availability.
 Each rotation is paired with time back in the TEC classroom where students complete written assignments to prepare for the next rotation.

-Following the classroom training, students begin actual patient care at selected medical facilities.
+Following the classroom training, students begin actual patient care at selected long-term care facilities.
 The clinical experience is approximately 12 weeks.
 During this time, students demonstrate clinical skills three days a week at a facility and return to the classroom two days a week to practice, review and reinforce skills.
 Upon completion, students will be expected to demonstrate the state-mandated skills needed to provide quality and competent patient care.
-Successful students will receive TEC certification, which will enable them to take the Michigan Competency Evaluation Examination to become a Certified Nursing Assistant (CNA).
+Successful students will receive TEC certification and will be recommended to take the Michigan Competency Evaluation Examination to become a Certified Nursing Assistant (CNA).

 Students who have successfully completed the first year of Health Careers may enroll in the second-year Health Careers program.
-Two options are available: the Internship Program and, for students who completed the Nursing Assistant Program and successfully passed the Michigan Competency Evaluation Examination to become Certified Nursing Assistants, placement in Nursing Assistant Cooperative Education may be available.
+Two options are available: the Internship Program or placement in a paid Work-Based Learning Experience as a Nursing Assistant.
+Students enrolled in the work-based learning program must complete the Nursing Assistant Program and successfully pass the Michigan Comprehensive Evaluation Examination to become a Certified Nursing Assistant.

 Training options include: